The Players: Hideki Matsuyama's 63 overshadowed by off-course events at Sawgrass

 Leaderboard

-Matsuyama's sublime nine-under opener, just the fifth first-round 63 in tournament history, earned him a two-stroke lead over the field at the end of a surreal day in Ponte Vedra, where the PGA Tour's flagship event will be closed to spectators for the remaining three rounds.
+Matsuyama's sublime nine-under opener, just the fifth first-round 63 in tournament history, earned him a two-stroke lead over the field at the end of a surreal day in Ponte Vedra, which ended with the cancellation of the tournament and the next three events on the PGA Tour schedule.

 Spectator ban as The Players continues